A Rose by Other Names: The Love of Wisdom Beyond the West

 About this event

 Mohammed Rustom is Professor of Islamic Thought and Global Philosophy at Carleton University and Executive Director of the Tokat Institute for Advanced Islamic Studies.
-An internationally recognized scholar and award-winning author whose writings have been translated into ten languages, Professor Rustom’s more recent works include Inrushes of the Heart (SUNY Press, 2023) and A Sourcebook in Global Philosophy (Equinox, 2025).
+An internationally recognised scholar and award-winning author whose writings have been translated into 10 languages, Professor Rustom’s more recent works include Inrushes of the Heart (SUNY Press, 2023) and A Sourcebook in Global Philosophy (Equinox, 2025).

 Contact